Talbia/GithubBasics/Sync_Async_JavaScript.md

 	Let's see what happens
 ```
 In the above code snippet, first it `logs in Hi` then rather than executing the setTimeout function it `logs in End` and then it `runs the setTimeout function.`
+At first, as usual, the Hi statement got logged in.
+Next, it passes the setTimeout function in such web API to run the code as usual.
+So it does not block the rest of the code from executing, it gets pushed to the call stack and then finally gets executed.
+This is what happens in asynchronous JavaScript.

 #### _JavaScript is always synchronous and single-threaded by default.
 If you're executing a JavaScript block of code on a page then no other JavaScript on that page will currently be executed.
 JavaScript is only asynchronous in the sense that it can make, for example, Ajax calls._